karuvally/wraith/README.md

 # wraith
-Window to your computer and the network
+Everything I ever wanted a webapp to do

 ## Ideas
+- Network map
     - Show hosts with highest amount of network activity
     - Show never before seen hosts
     - Ability to block hosts
+- Photo Gallery
+- Music browser and player
+- Simple solutions for stuff that requires third-party app